molecule-protocol/molecule-core/README.md

-# molecule-aml
+# molecule-core

-## How to use the AML smart contract?
+## How to use the Molecule smart contract?

 ```
-import "@molecule/IMolecule.sol";
+import "@molecule/1.0/IMolecule.sol";

 contract MyContract {
   safeTransfer(address _to) {